asrulhadi/dscsim/trunk/src/izpack/Readme.txt

 ==================================================
 New in dscsim X.X.X:
+- AIRWAVE is now the default provider protocol
+- dscsim will now determine from the MMSI if the station is a ship station or a shore station. ([1655493] Enable simulation of a coast station)
 - Package "Advanced and Adminstrative Options" now creates a separate shortcut to start dscsim with a second configuration (intended for shore station)